Chuck Ketchel, LCSW

-Chuck Ketchel, a licensed Clinical Social Worker, has practiced as a psychotherapist since 1984 and is certified in EMDR therapy and hypnotherapy.
+Chuck Ketchel is a psychotherapist, shamanic practitioner and spiritual guide.
+As a licensed Clinical Social Worker he has practiced as a psychotherapist since 1984 and is certified in EMDR therapy and hypnotherapy.
 He studied at Hunter College School of Social Work where he received both his undergraduate and master’s degrees.
 He holds Clinical Social Work licenses in New York State and in the Commonwealth of Virginia.

 Chuck’s earliest mentor was Dr. Efren Ramirez.
 Dr. Ramirez had been his therapist and was the first to introduce him to existential psychology, Carl Jung, Carlos Castaneda, and the I Ching.
 In 1972 he recommended Chuck as a trainer for drug counselors at the Training for Living Institute in NYC.
 Chuck worked at TFL until the program lost funding due to the fiscal crisis in New York City in 1975.

 Chuck and his wife Jeanne, also a psychotherapist, practiced marital therapy jointly until shortly before her death in 2001.
 They also trained professionals in marital treatment therapies and conducted seminars for couples wishing to tackle the deeper challenges in marriage and to achieve real intimacy and partnership.
 Chuck has also trained professionals in the use of active imagination and EMDR as therapy treatments.
 He is a first-degree black belt in Tae Kwon Do and has practiced the Magical Passes of Tensegrity under the tutelage of Carlos Castaneda, his cohorts, and apprentices since 1995.